PRX/Infrastructure/README.md

 Unlike the CI stack, the CD stack must be launched in any region where applications need to be deployed.
 Deployments made by any given CD stack can only ever impact the region where the CD stack itself is located.

 If the goal is to have apps replicated in both us-east-1 and us-west-2, there should be a CD stack in both.
 A CI stack would only exist in, say, us-east-1.
 When CI updates a template configuration in us-east-1, some other process (S3 replication, etc) could update the template config in us-west-2, which would trigger CD in the west region.

+Once these four stacks are launched, the system should be operational.
+It's a good idea to: manually set a `Notification ARN` for each of these stacks (you can use an SNS topic created by the Notification stack itself); set the CloudWatch log retention period on log groups that get created; set the Insufficient Data handling on CloudWatch alarms to _ok_.

+There may be some external services (Slack, etc) that need to be updated with API endpoint URL's that get created through launching these stacks.

+### Multi-region support

+_Coming soon..._

+## Destruction

+If you want to remove everything created by Infrastructure, do so in this order:

+- Delete CI stack
+- Delete production root stack
+- Delete staging root stack
+- Delete CD stack
+- Delete Notifications stack
+- Delete Storage stack
+- Delete CD pipeline artifacts store bucket (`cd-artifactstore-...`)
+- Delete CI CodeBuild source bucket (`ci-cicodebuildsourcearchivebucket-...`)
+- Delete the four buckets created by the Storage stack

 ### S3 Buckets